utkriststha/Contacts/README.md

 # Contacts

-This program gets user details from an [API](https://jsonplaceholder.typicode.com/users) and lets the user search for the contact through the categories of search options and sorting options with a visually apealing responsive application.
+This program gets user details from an [API](https://jsonplaceholder.typicode.com/users).
+It lets the user search for the contact through the categories of search options and sorting options with a visually appealing responsive application.

 ## Features